 9. For any questions, Vanlife Store supports you

-We are a team passionate about vanlife and van layout.
+We are a team of Vanlife and Campervan conversion enthusiasts.
 With us, every item is field-tested, accompanied by a dedicated guide to ensure successful installation.
 Our customer feedback attests to the regained comfort and ease of use of our equipment, even after several seasons.
-For any quote request or information, contact our team .
+For any quote request or information, contact our team.

-Find the full range on Vanlife Store.
+Find the full range at Vanlife Store.
 Travel peacefully, breathe freely!

 Understanding the roots of odors in dry toilets

-Bad odors often come from an imbalance between solid matter and urine, or a lack of ventilation in the compartment.
-Ammonia, resulting from the decomposition of urine, is the main culprit.
+Bad odors often come from an imbalance between solid waste and urine, or a lack of ventilation in the compartment.
+Ammonia, resulting from urine decomposition, is the main culprit.

 How to effectively separate urine

-Toilets dedicated to high-end motorhomes and vans are often designed with a urine separation system.
-This feature automatically redirects urine to a dedicated tank, thus limiting moisture in the solid waste area, and especially the gas exchanges responsible for odors.
-A simple non-separating cassette toilet, although more accessible, will require a bit more vigilance for litter dosing.
+Toilets dedicated to high-end Motorhomes and Campervans are often designed with a urine separation system.
+This feature automatically redirects urine to a dedicated tank, thus limiting moisture in the solid waste area, especially the gas exchanges responsible for odors.
+A simple non-separating cassette toilet, although more accessible, will require a bit more vigilance in dosing the litter.

-How to choose the best litter for odor-free compost
+How to choose the best litter for odorless compost

 The right choice of absorbent material is crucial.
-Always favor untreated wood chips, hemp, or coarse sawdust, because these materials:
+Always favor untreated wood chips, hemp, or coarse sawdust, as these materials:

 absorb fluids while allowing air circulation;